zeynelbyhn/ML-OptimizationTechniques/README.md

 ---

+## 📜 License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

-*This project was developed for the AI Optimization Techniques course at YTU CE (Computer Engineering).*
+*Developed at YTU CE (Computer Engineering).*